Today I Started Loving You Again

 - My unicorn collection that I cultivated c.
 1974-1979.

 - An original – yet mysteriously still fresh – set of the Bonne Bell Lip Smackers that we girls (and maybe some boys, too) enjoyed back in Jr. High School, which constituted about half our daily dietary intake.
-Back then, these lip balms came in thick glass cylinders with decorative plastic coating and rolly ball applicators, which contained goo in assorted flavours – strawberry, apple, watermelon, bubblegum, etc.
+Back then, these lip balms came in thick glass cylinders with decorative plastic coating and rolly ball applicators, which contained goo in assorted flavours – strawberry, apple, watermelon, bubblegum, cinnamon, et al.

 - My black Steve Madden pumps, c.
 1990.